nyan-coder/laura-meter/README.md

-# aura-meter
+# Laura-meter
 <img width="500" height="500" alt="Design sem nome" src="https://github.com/nyan-coder/laura-meter/blob/main/laura.png?raw=true" />

-Aura Meter is a simple python script that reads a list and says if the person has aura or not, it reads "zero_aura_list"
+LAura Meter is a simple LUA script that reads a list and says if the person has aura or not, it reads "zero_aura_list"

 <img width="1274" height="684" alt="Captura_de_tela_20260411_160259" src="https://github.com/user-attachments/assets/e23e0bad-8167-4821-b7b7-90800fa1b9b6" />
 Before using it edit the file and add the names of the people that have 0 aura "zero_aura_list"